alanbjohnston/CubeSatSim/spacecraft/README.md

 https://www.g0kla.com/foxtelem/downloads/test/

-Next, download the .MASTER files in the correct version number directory and put them in the FoxTelem spacecraft folder.
+Next, download all the files in the correct version number directory and put them in the FoxTelem spacecraft folder.

 Run FoxTelem, then go under Spacecraft/Add and select the .MASTER files to add the CubeSat Simulator to FoxTelem.